NotLijee/lanime/README.md

 This is the repository for my programming language!
 This is my logo -> [LanimeLogo](https://github.com/user-attachments/assets/8ca2cab1-8ded-483a-bba4-43f742d2fae5)

+# Story
+Lanime was born from a love of anime and a desire to make programming as exciting as an epic battle between rivals.
+Inspired by the legendary worlds of One Piece, Dragon Ball Z, Naruto, and Gintama, this language embodies the spirit of adventure, relentless training, and the power of friendship.
+Just like a shōnen protagonist, Lanime grows stronger with every challenge, making coding feel less like a chore and more like an anime.

 # Features
 1. Character Inspired Syntax